Navid107/RealStatesApp/README.md

-## How to install dependecy for this app
+## How to install dependencies for this app

 Please follow the steps to intall all dependencies to use this repo